d-iii-s/teaching-middleware/src/osgi-basic-server/java/README.md

 ## Running the example

-The example requires Apache Felix.
+The example requires Apache Felix with Apache Felix HTTP bundles.
+Place the current versions of `org.apache.felix.http.jetty.jar` and `org.apache.felix.http.servlet-api.jar` into the `bundle` directory of your Apache Felix installation.

-Use `mvn install` to compile the example and install the example bundle into the local OBR repository.
+Use `mvn install` to compile the example and add the example bundle into the local OBR repository index.
-Use `mvn bundle:index` to index the bundle dependencies for use in the local OBR repository.
-Then, use Apache Felix to load the bundle:

 ```
 java -jar bin/felix.jar